MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 *This post contains links.
 If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*

-## Six Dots, A Story of Young Louis Braille
+## Six Dots, A Story of Young Louis Braille, by Jen Bryant

 <img src="https://imgur.com/NJxodvq.png" width="25%" />

-Provides information the colors, designs and shapes of the flags of countries of the world.
+The story of the life of Louis Braille and how he developed a system for reading.
+Written in text as well as in Braille.

 <a href="https://www.bookdepository.com/Six-Dots-Story-Young-Louis-Braille-Jen-Bryant/9780449813379?ref=grid-view&qid=1665672398249&sr=1-1#" rel="nofollow"> Buy on BookDepository</a>
 <a href="" rel="nofollow">Buy on Orell Füssli</a>